 Students who seek to take graduate courses in history as "Non-degree Seeking" students at the College must submit the following materials to the Graduate Director of the history department by at least three weeks prior to the start of the term in which they seek to enroll:

-- Undergraduate and graduate transcripts (if applicable); copies of transcripts are acceptable.
+- Undergraduate and graduate transcripts (if applicable); unofficial transcripts are acceptable.

 - 500 word personal statement on reasons for seeking admission to graduate classes.